 The Town of Ingersoll performs Civil Wedding Ceremonies.

-The Clerk and Deputy Clerk may perform civil wedding ceremonies in the Town Centre, Council Chambers, at 130 Oxford Street in Ingersoll, Monday through Friday from 9:00 am to 4:00 pm (holidays excluded) for a fee of $250.00, as of February 9, 2015.
+The Clerk and Deputy Clerk may perform civil wedding ceremonies in the Town Centre, Council Chambers, at 130 Oxford Street in Ingersoll, Monday through Friday from 9:00 am to 4:00 pm (holidays excluded) for a fee of $250.00.

 Download the Town of Ingersoll Civil Marriage Package for more details.

 Definition: A civil marriage is one where the marriage ceremony has a government or civil official perform the ceremony.
 A civil marriage is a wedding that takes place without any religious affiliation and meets the legal requirements of the province.

 Two pieces of identification for each partner * See acceptable forms of id below